Testing & Tagging — Christchurch & Canterbury

 We keep electronic copies.
 Provide copy to customer.
 Makes scheduling next testing easy.
 Can track testing history over time.
 Professional documentation service.

-Did testing for office building in Addington.
-60 items tested.
-Three failed including computer with damaged cable and extension lead with broken earth.
-Provided spreadsheet listing all items with results.
-Office manager filed documentation for compliance records.
+Did testing for an office building in Addington.
+60 items tested, three failed including a computer with a damaged cable and an extension lead with a broken earth.
+Provided a spreadsheet listing all items with results.
+The office manager filed the documentation for compliance records.

 Failed Equipment